Joystream/community-repo/scripts/README.md

 - With `node.js`: `Buffer.from("handle").toString('hex')`)
 - On [JS](https://testnet.joystream.org/#/js) enter `console.log('handle'.split("").map(c => c.charCodeAt(0).toString(16).padStart(2, "0")).join(""))` (save as `string to hex` for later by clicking on the disk button)

-With the member info two keys are included, `root_account` and `root_account`.
-These are usually equal, except someone change the controller.
+With the member info two keys are included, `root_account` and `contoller_account`.
+These are usually equal, except someone changed the controller.
 ```
 members.membershipById: Membership
 {